 - Aboriginal and Torres Strait Islander involvement in research

 Guidelines for Adhering to the Six Values for Ethical Conduct in Aboriginal and/or Torres Strait Islander Research

-The National Health and Medical Research Council (NHMRC) Values and Ethics: Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research (2003) provides researchers with guidance in the conception, design, and conduct of research.
+The National Health and Medical Research Council (NHMRC) Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders (2018) provides researchers with guidance in the conception, design, and conduct of research.
 This document outlines six key values that demonstrates that ethical research with Aboriginal and Torres Strait Islander people and communities requires more than adherence to the legal requirements of guidelines.
 All research projects must incorporate these six values, and researchers should also be aware of any Western research norms or assumptions that may unintentionally lead to culturally insensitive research practices.

 Ethical research is founded on Aboriginal and Torres Strait Islander cultural value systems.
 Accordingly, unethical research behaviour can arise from the failure to recognise Aboriginal and Torres Strait Islander value systems.
 Unethical research behaviour can also arise from the prioritising of the researchers’ own value system over Aboriginal and Torres Strait Islander cultural value systems.
 Either practice reduces research validity and causes real life harm to the Aboriginal and Torres Strait Islander people.

 The Guidance for the Six Values Table (PDF 68KB) provides a description of the key aspects of each of the six values, accompanied by a set of positive research practice examples linked to the achievement of each value within research.
 Box 1 in the PDF includes problematic research practice that have been shown to increase the likelihood that a research project will not meet ethical guidelines.